ComposableFi/composable/submetrics/README.md

 Final mile end users implementations (visualizations, analytics, alerts, dashboards, pager duty) outsourced to 3rd party components.
 So can build own frontend if needed.

-Correlation can be added on demand, preferable to use any storage which easy to access from Go and Rust and it can run local machine.
+Correlation can be added on demand, preferable to use any storage which easy to access from Go and Rust and it can run local machine(fits what we use in cloud for long term index or what blockchains use(LevelDb?)).

+We use string static typing (not string typing), hence data processing and subscription is done only to part of full data stream produced by chain.

+Full reindexing and full data subscription is possible with tools we use, but that is not a goal of this solution (at least for now).